 Each mat measures 1-by-1 meter, which allows the installer to cover a huge area in very little time by connecting the interlocking edges.

 What Kind of Workout Tiles Work Well Going Over Carpeting?For those who want to place tiles over the top of a carpeted surface, a firm type of tile is a good selection, such as the StayLock Orange Peel Tile.
 This PVC plastic tile measures 12-by-12 inches in size with a hidden interlocking edge.
 It has a slight texture on the top that resembles the surface of an orange peel.

 PVC still has a nice level of cushioning, creating an ASTM fall height rating of up to 20 inches in these 9/16-inch thick tiles.
 Yet, PVC also delivers a firmness that’s perfect for giving athletes a sure footing for exercise sessions.

 These PVC plastic tiles will not sink into the carpet at the seams of the tiles, as sometimes occurs with other materials.
 They also go over concrete and wood successfully.

-For more on this topic please review our Workout Mats and Flooring product page.
+For more on this topic please review our Workout Mats product page.